Tigers back in the gym in preparation for their first season in the American Athletic Conference.

 "Erin brings a wealth of knowledge and very high-level experiences to the University of Memphis," head coach Melissa McFerrin said.
 "As an elite level point guard at Texas Tech and in the WNBA, she understands the game from the players' perspective.
 She played for an outstanding high school coach and for a Hall of Fame coach in Marsha Sharp at Texas Tech.
 She acquired her knowledge of the game from some of the game's very best.

 "She has high-level recruiting and coaching experience from her time in Texas and New Mexico and is a dynamic, charismatic and confident personality.
-She really is the complete package and will be a great addition to our staff."
+She really is the complete package and is a great part of our staff."

 Grant came to Memphis after spending one season as an assistant coach at New Mexico, where she helped the Lobos make a run to the Mountain West Conference (MWC) Tournament championship game.
 As a guards coach at New Mexico, Grant helped junior Caroline Durbin to her first career All-MWC first team honor, after the guard led the league in three-point field goal percentage.